kirill-dan/prepare-sql-query/README.md

 @param filterRules {object} with dictionary for filtering, in our case, it is FILTER_WITH_TABLES

 @param getTotalCount {boolean} get total count records in the DB (by default = true)

+@param {object|null} rawTotalCountQuery - RAW query for the total count of records
+                                          Useful for showing all data (default is `null`) If provided, the `getCountRecords` function will be ignored If `getTotalCount` is `false`, this RAW query will be ignored
+                                          Example: {
+                                                     query: 'SELECT count(u.id) as count FROM data.users u WHERE u.type = :serviceProvider',
+                                                     bindings: { serviceProvider: 'serviceProvider' },
+                                                     countField: 'count'
+                                                   }

 @return {object} - { preparedQuery, bindings, totalCount }
 ```